armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 {{% alert title="New feature" %}}Pull Request Validation is a new feature in Armory 2.21.{{% /alert %}}

 When you make a GitHub Pull Request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
-It also updates the Github status accordingly.
+It also updates the GitHub status accordingly.
 If the validation fails, you see an unsuccessful `dinghy` check.

 {{< figure src="/images/dinghy/pr_validation/pr_validation.png" alt="PR that fails validation." >}}